-5. Applicants represent that the Board of each Current Fund adopted policies and procedures under rule 38a-1 under the Act that are reasonably designed to ensure that all notices required to be sent to the Current Fund's shareholders pursuant to section 19(a) of the Act, rule 19a-1 under the Act and condition IV ("19(a) Notices") comply with condition II below, and that all other written communications by a Current Fund or its agents regarding distributions under the Plan include the disclosure required by condition III below.
-Applicants state that the Board of each Current Fund also adopted policies and procedures that require the Current Fund to keep records that demonstrate the Current Fund's compliance with all of the conditions of the requested order and that are necessary for each Current Fund to form the basis for, or demonstrate the calculation of, the amounts disclosed in its 19(a) Notices.
+5. Applicants state that at the December 12, 2006 meeting, the Board adopted policies and procedures under rule 38a-1 under the Act that are reasonably designed to ensure that all notices required to be sent to UTG's shareholders pursuant to section 19(a) of the Act, rule 19a-1 under the Act, and condition IV below ("19(a) Notices") comply with condition II below, and that all other written communications by UTG or its agents regarding distributions under the Plan include the disclosure required by condition III below.
+Applicants state that the Board also adopted policies and procedures at that meeting that require UTG to keep records that demonstrate its compliance with all of the conditions of the requested order and that are necessary for UTG to form the basis for, or demonstrate the calculation of, the amounts disclosed in its 19(a) Notices.